Air Chief Marshal Sir Angus Houston AK, AFC (Ret’d) (Chancellor)

 Above all, she is most proud of being the mother of her daughter, who is her absolute delight.

 With a career founded on business and human resource management, Natasha Read has established a reputation for her impressive work ethic and proactive and committed approach to the management of individuals, teams and organisations.

-Along with ten years as Director of the Sunshine Coast Health Foundation, Natasha sits on a number of local boards and committees including the University of the Sunshine Coast, Tafe Queensland East Coast and as Chair of the Australian Institute of Company Directors Sunshine Coast Committee.
+Along with ten years as Director of the Sunshine Coast Health Foundation, Natasha has sat on a number of local boards and committees including the University of the Sunshine Coast, Tafe Queensland East Coast and as Chair of the Australian Institute of Company Directors Sunshine Coast Committee.

-Currently Group Executive Manager with Community Solutions, she has combined her passion for the not-for-profit sector with her varied commercial experience.
+Currently General Manager with Community Solutions, part of Endeavour Foundation, she has combined her passion for the not-for-profit sector with her varied commercial experience.

 Dr Scott Snyder

 Ms Kim Lerch